grkthomas/next-react-minesweeper/README.md

 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🚀 **Next.js Powered**: Fast, optimized React application
 - 🎪 **Visual Enhancements**: Chord-click indicators and hover effects
+- 🏆 **Persistent Scoreboard**: Save your best times to a local SQLite database and view the top results

 ## Game Rules